claudiu90/GBCE/README.md

      * com.gbce.stockmarket - your specific implemenation code
     * stockmarket.interfaces - abstract code defining the functionality but not the implementation

+### Exposed API

+GBCEDefaultStockMarket implements the StockMArket Interface which exposes your request functionality

 ### Test it
 Running com.gbce.stockmarket.GBCEDefaultStockMarketTestCase
 Tests run: 11, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 2.09 sec